Almost sure local well-posedness for a derivative nonlinear wave equation: Notation and Preliminaries

 is continuous.
-An analogous continuity statement also holds for the other function spaces. \end{lem} The relevance of \eqref{prelim:eq_continuity} stems from our use of the truncation method of \cite{BD99}, see Section \ref{sec:it}. \begin{proof} The completeness follows from standard arguments in graduate real analysis, and the proof is omitted. \\ It remains to show the continuity statement \eqref{prelim:eq_continuity}.
+An analogous continuity statement also holds for the other function spaces. \end{lem} The continuity of \eqref{prelim:eq_continuity} is important in the proof of Proposition \ref{nl:prop_wn}, which uses a contraction mapping argument. \begin{proof} The completeness follows from standard arguments in real analysis, and the proof is omitted. \\ It remains to show the continuity statement \eqref{prelim:eq_continuity}.
 Since \( w\in C_t^0 L_x^2([0,T]\times \rthree)\), each individual summand \( t \mapsto \| P_M u \|_{L_t^\infty L_x^2([0,T]\times \rthree)} \) is continuous.
 Since \( \| u \|_{\XN([0,t])} \) is a uniform limit of the partial sums in \( M \geq 1 \), the result follows. \end{proof} Equipped with the functions spaces above, we are now ready to define the function space \( \YN \) for the solution \( w_n \) of \eqref{intro:eq_wn}.
 For given parameters \( \nu > 2 \), \( \sigma = \nu-1 - \), and \( \eta,D > 0 \), we set

 The corresponding norm is defined by